-We have robust and effective risk assessment and due diligence measures and controls in place to ensure compliance with the current regulations, laws and standards and ensure a continuous practice of monitoring and training for an inclusive approach.
+We have robust and effective risk assessment and due diligence measures and controls in place to ensure compliance with the current regulations, laws and standards and ensure a continuous practice of monitoring and training .

-We understand that the money laundering regulations and legislation place a responsibility upon the Company and its employees to combat money laundering.
+We understand that the money laundering regulations and legislation place a responsibility upon the System Day and its employees to combat money laundering.

-Requirements set out by UK legislation, regulations and rules regarding the prevention, identification and reporting of money laundering or terrorist financing.
-This includes ensuring that we have adequate systems and controls in place to mitigate the risks posed to the Company and its clients, including the strict verification of, and due diligence checks
+Requirements set out by UK legislation, regarding the prevention, identification and reporting of money laundering or terrorist financing.
+This includes ensuring that we have adequate systems and controls in place to mitigate the risks posed to the Company and its clients, including the verification and due diligence checks

 This policy provides guidance and a systematic approach for our employees to ensure that their knowledge and understanding of the financial crime regulations is exemplary and sets out our expectations and their responsibilities under the regulations and our own objectives.
 We provide a broad, effective training program around the money laundering regulations and associated governing body requirements and carry out regular reviews and monitoring to assess and evidence employee understanding and application of those requirements.

-The Company will do everything possible to protect its employees and clients from exposure to money laundering and terrorist financing and ensure a company-wide risk based approach for the prevention of financial crime.
+The Company will do everything possible to protect its employees and clients from exposure to money laundering and terrorist financing and for the prevention of financial crime.

-Any actual or suspected acts of money laundering will be reported to the NCA and where applicable to the relevant supervisory authority.
+Any actual or suspected acts of money laundering will be reported to the National Crime Agency.

-The Company aim to identify, mitigate and prevent financial crime within its services and activities by implementing policies and procedures that identify, assess, monitor and manage money laundering risks and any other associated risks.
+The Company aims to identify, mitigate and prevent financial crime within its services and activities by implementing policies and procedures that identify, monitor and manage money laundering risks and any other associated risks.

 Relevant Acts & Regulations

 The Proceeds of Crime Act 2002 provides for the confiscation or recovery of any proceeds from crime and contains the main money laundering legislation.
-It sets out the legislative scheme for the recovery of criminal assets with criminal confiscation being the most commonly used power, which occurs after a conviction has taken place.
+It sets out the legislative scheme for the recovery of criminal assets with criminal confiscation being the most commonly used power,.

 The money laundering provision in this Act, is supported by The Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017.
 Part 7 provides for various money laundering offences whereby a person commits an offence if they: